JackSawyerWATX/JMF-Portfolio-4/README.md

     Full-Stack Solutions: Integrating frontend and backend technologies to deliver seamless and scalable web applications.

-    Design & UX: Applying design principles to ensure intuitive and visually appealing user experiences. jonathanfausset.com
+    Design & UX: Applying design principles to ensure intuitive and visually appealing user experiences.

-With over 7 years of experience, I have collaborated with 18+ clients, delivering high-quality web solutions across various industries.
-Learn more about me.
 🛠️ Projects

 Explore some of my recent projects: